fduriez/ProgrammeTVCalendar/README.md

 # Programme TV Calendar

 Got a question?
-Join us on stackoverflow at MonNomBidon
+Join us on stackoverflow at fduriez

 ---
 # Introduction

 What's the TV program tonight?
 Is there a good movie to watch?
-That's the question we try to answer with our app.
+That's the question we try to answer with this app.

-The way used here is simple, you launch the app and it will create an event in your calendar for each good movie found for the next 7 days.
+The way used here is simple, you launch the app and it will create an event in your Google Calendar for each good movie found for the next 7 days.
+(Here "good movie" means movie being rated at least 4 stars by the spectators on http://www.allocine.fr/)

 ---
 # Prerequisites